-D. Upon receipt of written findings and recommendations from the Planning Commission, Roadmaster and affected City Public Works Department, the proposal shall be submitted to the County Court for preliminary review and approval.
+D. Upon receipt of written findings and recommendations from the Planning Commission, Roadmaster and affected City Public Works Department, the proposal shall be submitted to the Board of Commissioners for preliminary review and approval.
 Such submission shall be made at least ten days prior to a regularly scheduled meeting.
-E. Upon preliminary approval by the County Court, the engineering and improvements design or the roadway conforming to the requirements of this ordinance and other applicable regulations shall be submitted to the County Roadmaster and affected City Street Departments for review and approval.
+E. Upon preliminary approval by the Board of Commissioners, the engineering and improvements design or the roadway conforming to the requirements of this ordinance and other applicable regulations shall be submitted to the County Roadmaster and affected City Street Departments for review and approval.
 Said engineer and improvements design shall be prepared and signed by a licensed engineer or surveyor.